Big Set for Life Changes Now In Effect

 This annuity concept will now been expanded to Division 2.
 If you win in this category, you will receive a fixed prize of $5,000 every month for a year, adding up to a total payout of $60,000.
 This is guaranteed for up to four winners in every draw.

-Currently, the prize for Division 2 is a one-off payment that is a percentage of the prize fund, so it varies from draw to draw, but is estimated to be around $7,670 on average.
+Previously, the prize for Division 2 was a one-off payment that was a percentage of the prize fund, so it varied from draw to draw, but was estimated to be around $7,670 on average.

-There will continue to be eight winning combinations under the new rules but the prize divisions will be adjusted due to the new game matrix.
-Under the current setup, you have to match four main numbers plus at least one supplementary ball to win the minimum prize.
-From 23 March, you will only have to match three main numbers plus one supplementary number.
+There are still eight winning combinations under the new rules but the prize divisions have been adjusted due to the new game matrix.
+Under the previous setup, you had to match four main numbers plus at least one supplementary ball to win the minimum prize.
+You now only have to match three main numbers plus one supplementary number.

-The cost per entry is set to go up by $0.05 to pay for the bigger prizes and increased number of winners, although for now multi-week and advance entries that include draws on or after 23 March will not be available.
+The cost per entry has increased by $0.05 to pay for the bigger prizes and increased number of winners.

 Set for Life has created more than 50 Division 1 winners since it started in 2015, including 11 in 2019.
-It is played every day of the year and you can find the latest Set for Life Results after every draw, ahead of the big changes on 23 March.
+It is played every day of the year and you can find the latest Set for Life Results after every draw.